The Mighty Nein: Marketing

 During 2024 San Diego Comic-Con (SDCC), Amazon Studios released the first sneak peak of series with a voiced animatic showing Jester and Fjord meeting for the first time.
 At the next SDCC in 2025, character art and a clip from the first season was released along with the premiere date announcement.
 Polygon highlighted that the group is called the Mighty Nein "despite there not being nine" adventurers in the group and the SDCC panel clip "riffs that there are, in fact, only seven of them".

 Reception

-The series holds a 100% approval rating on review aggregator Rotten Tomatoes, based on 14 critic reviews.
+The series holds a 100% approval rating on review aggregator Rotten Tomatoes, based on 22 critic reviews.
 The website's critics consensus reads, "The Mighty Nein is a terrific continuation of Critical Role with a highly engaging and expansive franchise that gives D&D fans rich characters to root for."
+Metacritic, which uses a weighted average, assigned the season a score of 80 out of 100 based on 7 critics, indicating "generally favorable reviews".